ynpcamp4/freestyleproject/README.md

         word = get_word()
         play(word) -->

-# the next thing you need to do is add a function to run the game on the CIL
+# The next thing you need to do is add a function to run the game on the CIL

 <!-- if __name__ == "__main__":
     main() -->

-# the next thing you need to do is add a function to display a hangman in stages
+# The next thing you need to do is add a function to display a hangman in stages

 <!-- def display_hangman(tries):
     stages = [  # final state: head, torso, both arms, and both legs